Discovering...

 From ancient stone mills to modern cold-press facilities, see how Moroccan olive oil is made from harvest to bottle.

-Morocco's olive harvest runs from late October through January.
-Olives are hand-picked or knocked from trees with long poles onto nets spread below.
-Timing matters: early-harvest green olives yield more peppery, polyphenol-rich oil, while ripe black olives produce milder, butterier oil with higher yields.
+Olives are hand-picked or knocked from trees onto nets below.
+Early-harvest green olives yield peppery, polyphenol-rich oil; ripe black olives produce milder, butterier oil with higher yields.

-Freshly harvested olives are cleaned to remove leaves, twigs, and debris.
-At modern facilities, mechanical sorters separate olives by size and ripeness.
-Traditional producers hand-sort at home.
-Olives should be pressed within 24-48 hours of picking to prevent fermentation and high acidity.
+Olives are cleaned of leaves and debris.
+Modern facilities use mechanical sorters by size and ripeness.
+Olives must be pressed within 24-48 hours to prevent fermentation.

-Traditional maasra mills use massive granite stones rotated by a donkey or motor to crush olives into a paste.
-Modern facilities use stainless steel hammer mills.
-The paste is then slowly kneaded (malaxation) for 20-40 minutes to allow oil droplets to merge, making separation easier.
+Traditional maasra mills use granite stones to crush olives into paste.
+Modern mills use stainless steel hammers.
+The paste is kneaded for 20-40 minutes to merge oil droplets.

-Fresh-pressed oil is left to settle in stainless steel or clay vessels.
-Sediment sinks to the bottom over several weeks.
-Some producers filter for clarity and longer shelf life; others sell unfiltered oil (prized by connoisseurs for its intense flavor).
-One hundred kilograms of olives yields roughly 15-20 liters of oil.
+Fresh oil settles in steel or clay vessels over weeks.
+Some producers filter for shelf life; others sell unfiltered oil prized for intense flavor.
+100kg of olives yields roughly 15-20 liters of oil.

-Morocco has hundreds of olive oil cooperatives, particularly around Meknes, Marrakech, and Beni Mellal.
-Cooperatives offer fixed fair prices, guaranteed origin, and many welcome visitors for tours and tastings.
-The cooperative model has been heavily supported by Morocco's Plan Maroc Vert agricultural program.
+Hundreds of cooperatives across Meknes, Marrakech, and Beni Mellal offer fixed fair prices, guaranteed origin, and visitor tours.
+Supported by the Plan Maroc Vert agricultural program.

-Best quality guarantee and fair pricesEvery Moroccan town has a weekly souk where farmers sell bulk olive oil from large plastic or metal containers.
-Prices are lowest here but quality varies.
-Ask to taste before buying.
-The best souk oil comes from small family farms selling their own production.
-Bring your own container or buy the plastic jugs available.
+Best quality guarantee and fair pricesWeekly souks sell bulk olive oil from large containers at the lowest prices.
+Quality varies, so always taste before buying.
+The best souk oil comes from small family farms.
+Bring your own container.

 Convenience and price transparencyCaution: Tourist-Area Sellers